currinjs/CurrinJS/aio/content/guide/displaying-data.md

-Angular isn't showing and hiding the message.
+Currin isn't showing and hiding the message.
 It is adding and removing the paragraph element from the DOM.
 That improves performance, especially in larger projects when conditionally including or excluding big chunks of HTML with many data bindings.